Cammino di Oropa Canavesano

 The credential can be obtained in Valperga at the Tabaccheria di Caruso Caterina, Via Giuseppe Mazzini, 18, Valperga (also open on Sundays, mornings only).
 Tel: 0124658110.
 Only the official credential entitles the holder to special prices in hospitality facilities, and to receive the “Testimonium” at the end of the walk.
 Anyone can walk the route without the credential, but they will be charged the rates reserved for tourists, not the discounted rates for pilgrims.

-There are no campsites along the route, so it is recommended to contact the municipalities where you plan to stay overnight in case you want to undertake the Camino in a tent.
+There are no campsites along the route, so it is recommended that you contact the municipalities where you plan to stay overnight in case you want to undertake the Camino in a tent.

 FOOD AND WINE

-The Cammino di Oropa Canavesano passes through places where it will be possible to taste local products such as cheeses from the Sacred Valley and Valchiusella, the finest local wines are Erbaluce di Caluso and Nebbiolo di Carema (Slow Food presidium).
+The Cammino di Oropa Canavesano passes through places where you can taste local products such as the cheeses of the Valle Sacra and Valchiusella.
+The finest local wines include Erbaluce di Caluso and Nebbiolo di Carema (a Slow Food presidium).

 Valchiusella is also famous for its use of wild herbs in cooking, with which the typical “Ajucche soup” is prepared in spring.
-In Ivrea, it is recommended to try the “eporediesi” cookies and for those with a sweet tooth, the typical “Torta 900,” made with a secret recipe by the historic pastry shop “Balla.”
+In Ivrea, it is recommended to try the “eporediesi” biscuits and, for those with a sweet tooth, the traditional “Torta 900”, made using a secret recipe by the historic “Balla” pastry shop.

 Email: oropa@movimentolento.it